 7. Tipping Etiquette in Hotels

 I feel tipping should be personal preference, based on budget and cultural etiquette.
 It’s up to you how you want to set the tone of your trip.
 In the U.S., tips are expected .
 Americans believe in tipping in hotels, cafes, restaurants, deliveries, apartment doormen, a lot of places!
-It’s an etiquette that turned grossly into an expectation and social pressure.
+Many of us think it’s due to the fact employers don’t pay their staff well enough and place the burden on the hotel guests to pay housecleaning their full share.
+It’s a social etiquette and practice that turned grossly into an expectation and horrible societal practice enforced by bad employment practices.

 8. What if you don’t have the budget to tip every single day, but you feel pressured.